+Do not iron our heat bonded garments.
 Synthetic fabrics rarely need to be ironed or steamed and any creases will fall out within minutes of wearing.

 On our cotton items, steam where possible or use a cool iron on the underside of the garment.
 Using an ironing cloth on the outer side will prevent fabric shine

 Do not iron over any decorative bonding tape, labels, care tags or Crew ID tags - they may melt or warp

 *Our heat bonded garments are susceptible to heat damage and weakness from excessive use of laundry products.
 We cannot guarantee the life of these bonded seam garments if carelessness during laundering takes place.